Artifizer/DNA/public-interface/PLID.md

 ## PLID-20.02 Closed vs Open Taxonomies (CRIT)

-Consumers need to know whether exhaustive matching is safe, risky, or explicitly unsupported.Classify each enum-like set intentionally as either closed or open.
+Consumers need to know whether exhaustive matching is safe, risky, or explicitly unsupported.
+Classify each enum-like set intentionally as either closed or open.

 - A **closed taxonomy** is finite by semantics and safe for exhaustive handling.
 - An **open taxonomy** is expected to grow and must be designed for forward compatibility.